OpenTermsArchive/contrib-versions/Facebook/Terms of Service.md

     We strive to create a global community with consistent standards for everyone, but we also strive to respect local laws.
 The following provisions apply to users and non-users who interact with Facebook outside the United States:
     1. You consent to having your personal data transferred to and processed in the United States.
     2. If you are located in a country embargoed by the United States, or are on the U.S. Treasury Department's list of Specially Designated Nationals you will not engage in commercial activities on Facebook (such as advertising or payments) or operate a Platform application or website.
+You will not use Facebook if you are prohibited from receiving products, services, or software originating from the United States.
     3. Certain specific terms that apply only for German users are available here.
 18.  **Definitions**